-- Employee applies for Village's STD program and Police Disability Pension at the same time. - b.
-STD is approved within the within the STD administrator process, Police Disability Pension is pending for several weeks/months. - c.
+- a.
+Employee applies for Village's STD program and Police Disability Pension at the same time. - b.
+STD is approved within the STD administrator process, Police Disability Pension is pending for several weeks/months. - c.
 Employee is paid 75% on Village's STD, time is considered "good time". - d.
 Disability Pension is approved 6 months into Village's STD program. - e.
-Disability Pension begins on the date of its approval in conjunction with Village's STD. - i.
-Pension pays 50%, Village pays 50% on biweekly payroll for 2 months. - ii.
-Pension pays 50%, Village pays 45% on biweekly payroll for 2 months. - iii.
-Pension pays 50%, Village pays 40% on biweekly payroll for remaining 2 months. - iv.
+Disability Pension begins on the date of its approval in conjunction with Village's STD.
+Village payments are made directly to the employee by the short-term disability administrator. - i.
+Pension pays 50%, Village pays 50% for 2 months. - ii.
+Pension pays 50%, Village pays 45% for 2 months. - iii.
+Pension pays 50%, Village pays 40% for remaining 2 months. - iv.
 This time is considered "bad time" for pension purposes. - v.
-Pension, state taxes are not taken from these payments.
-However, state taxes are taken from the bi-weekly payroll. - vi.
-Employee insurance premiums (at the employee rate) are taken from these payments.
-In addition any other deductions like deferred compensation, AFLAC etc. are taken from the Village portion on a priority basis. - vii.
-At the end of the 12 months (which started at the beginning of the Village's STD Program) the employee is removed from the Village's biweekly payroll and is paid the 50% Police Disability Pension. - viii.
+Payroll deductions will not be taken from these payments.
+The employer will make arrangements with the employee to process the other payroll deductions (ie, insurance premium, pension contribution). - vi.
+At the end of the 12 months (which started at the beginning of the Village's STD Program) the employee is removed from the Village's biweekly payroll and is paid the 50% Police Disability Pension. - vii.
 The employee is now considered a Police Disability Pensioner and is no longer in an active employment status.
 They receive the 50% Police Disability Pension and are responsible for the full insurance premium to continue medical, dental, or vision coverage.
 Life insurance coverage is also cancelled at this time.
 Disability Pensioners can contact Fort Dearborn Life Insurance to determine the cost of converting the policy.